Intermedia Expands Service Provider Program In Europe, Announces Strategic Partnership With Voys

 A Strategic Partnership Built on Shared Vision

-"We chose to partner with Intermedia because of the strength and reliability of their solutions, along with the exceptional service they provide," said Ben Hoetmer, Co-Founder of Voys .
+"In Intermedia we have found a reliable partner to enrich our telecom operator platform with their UCaaS and CCaaS applications.
+This way we can offer the best of both worlds in one solution for our customers," said Ben Hoetmer, Co-Founder of Voys .
 "The ability to offer an all-in-one, award-winning solution under our own Voys brand, which is already a household name in the regions we serve, was a unique offering from Intermedia's Service Provider Program.
 This white-label approach aligns perfectly with our mission to deliver top-tier, user-friendly, and customizable communications solutions to our customers, without the costly CapEx needed to build our own platform."

 Supporting Service Providers Across Europe